-July 30, 2013 ─ If you’re an art buff, you’ll love the permanent works of public art you can spot on Mount Royal, the backyard of the city centre.
-Take a leisurely walk from base to top and discover some Montréal history while getting in some cardio.
+January 31, 2014 ─ If you’re an art buff, you’ll love the permanent works of public art you can spot on Mount Royal.
+Take a leisurely walk from base to top and discover some Montréal history.

 From the Peel Street entrance, make your way to the highest curb of the meandering “serpentine trail”, where you can see “Give Peace a Chance”, a collaborative work of art created by artist Linda Covit and landscape architect Marie-Claude Séguin.
 Marking the transition between urban landscape and wooded area, the artwork reproduces the phrase, “Give Peace a Chance” in 40 of the different languages spoken in Montréal.
 It echoes John Lennon’s song recorded here at the Queen Elizabeth Hotel during the famous 1969 “Bed-In”.

 Near the top, right in front of the Smith House, you can admire the artwork from the 1964 International Sculpture Symposium.
 Eleven artists from nine countries were invited to participate in the event, the first of its kind in North America, and create a monumental work free of technical specifications.
 The nearly dozen sculptors worked for two months under the open sky during the summer.
 The result of their communication with nature and with each other is now encapsulated in these giant landscape pieces.